Soccer Drills

 Shadow Defending

 Pairs in a 10-yard channel.
-Attacker dribbles slowly back and forth; defender mirrors movement without trying to win the ball.
-Stays goal-side, keeps a body length away, slides on the balls of the feet.
-Builds defensive stance.
+The attacker dribbles slowly back and forth; the defender mirrors movement without trying to win the ball, staying goal-side, keeping a body length away, and sliding on the balls of the feet.
 Five minutes belongs in every defensive session warm-up.

 1v1 Channel Defending

 A 10-by-25-yard channel with a goal at one end.
-Attacker starts at the open end with the ball; defender at the goal end.
-Defender must delay, deny the forward run, then choose the moment to tackle.
+The attacker starts at the open end with the ball; the defender at the goal end must delay, deny the forward run, then choose the moment to tackle.
+The single most important defensive drill in the game.
 Run for 10 minutes rotating partners.
-The single most important defensive drill in the game.

 Delay-Deny-Dispossess

-Same setup as 1v1 channel, but the coach calls the phase: "Delay" means defender only jockeys, "Deny" means defender cuts angles without tackling, "Dispossess" means defender goes for the ball.
-Players feel the difference between each phase and learn the timing of when to escalate.
+The same setup as 1v1 channel defending, but the coach calls the phase: Delay means the defender only jockeys, Deny means the defender cuts angles without tackling, Dispossess means the defender goes for the ball.
+Players learn the timing of when to escalate.

 2v2 Defensive Cover

 Two attackers vs two defenders in a 20-by-20-yard area with two small goals.
-Defenders must work together: one pressures, one covers.
-Builds the partnership between the first and second defender.
-Cue: the cover defender should see both their attacker and the ball.
+The defenders must work together: one pressures, one covers.

 Pressing Trap

 Six attackers, four defenders, plus a small goal.
-Defenders work to trap the ball on a sideline, then win it and finish at the goal.
-Builds high-pressure team defending.
+The defenders work to trap the ball on a sideline, then win it and finish at the goal.
 The drill that turns four individual defenders into a defensive unit.
 Best for ages 14 and up.

 Recovery Run Drill

 Four attackers break in transition; three defenders sprint back to organize before they arrive.
-Defenders must choose the right runner to mark and the right line to cover.
-Builds the conditioning and decision-making for the modern transition game.
+The defenders must choose the right runner to mark and the right line to cover.
+Builds the demands of the modern transition game.

 Heading Drills